Dated December 2025

 Access to your personal information

 You are entitled to ask us to supply you with any personal information that we hold about you.
-You must submit your request in writing to the appropriate address as below:
+You must submit your request in writing an email to privacy@karta.com.au, addressing to Privacy Officer

 We maintain the quality of your personal information by taking reasonable steps to ensure that the information collected, used, and disclosed is accurate, complete, and up to date.
-Alternatively, you may also update your personal information at any time by contacting us on1300 54 54 90 or by emailing kyc@545490.co directly.
+Alternatively, you may also update your personal information at any time by emailing support@karta.com.au directly.

 How to make a complaint

-If you wish to resolve an issue about the way in which we manage your personal information or any other matters, please contact us directly on 1300 54 54 90.
-If you are not satisfied with our response or would like to make a complaint, please ask to speak to our Complaints Officer.
+If you wish to resolve an issue about the way in which we manage your personal information, please contact us directly on support@karta.com.au.
+If you are not satisfied with our response or would like to make a complaint, please ask the email to be addressed to our Privacy Officer.

 We will let you know if we need any further information from you to assist in investigating and resolving your complaint.
 We aim to resolve complaints as quickly as possible.
 We strive to resolve complaints within five business days, but some complaints take longer to resolve.
 If your complaint is taking longer, we will let you know what is happening and a date by which you can reasonably expect a response.